Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Overview of Bayesian parameter estimation

 \subsubsection{Bayes theorem}

-With prior information about the GW source before detection, we observe the source once and update our knowledge about the source.
-This falls into the scope of Bayes theorem.
-Mathematically, given a hypothesis $H$ (e.g. the waveform model) and a prior distribution of the parameters $p(\theta | H)$ (which can be non-informative), we can update the probability distribution of $\theta$ with observation data $d$:
+Bayesian inference gives us means to quantify uncertainty about the source parameters using the concept of Bayesian updating. {Here we give a brief overview of the Bayesian inference framework used in GW astronomy and in this work.
+More detailed reviews of this topic can be found in, e.g, Refs~\cite{Veitch:2014wba, 2019PASA, Christensen:2022bxb}} Starting with generic prior expectations about the source (which may be informed by astrophysical or geometrical considerations), we observe the transient GW signal, and then update our knowledge based on the new data.
+Mathematically, given a hypothesis $H$ (e.g. the waveform model) and a prior distribution of the parameters $p(\theta | H)$, we can update the probability distribution of $\theta$ with observation data $d$ using Bayes' theorem:

 where